• Features

 Image via Omnisend

 You can see the selected GIF along with the text in the preview.
-You can then go to the next step to add the recipients:
+You can then add the recipients:

 Image via Omnisend